Isa-May/EmoArgumentPool/README.md

 This is a basic django REST Api allowing to display arguments classified as 'emotional' and 'non-emotional' by the machine learning models created in my project https://github.com/Isa-May/EmotionalArgumentationProject.
-An 'emotional' argument, as classified in this project, is an argument containing pathos, i.e. emotional appeal.
+An 'emotional' argument, as classified in this work, is an argument containing pathos, i.e. emotional appeal.
 A 'non-emotional' argument is, by contrast, not able to trigger emotions.

 Please note that the arguments by no means reflect my personal views nor are they directed towards anyone, they are simply the outcome